 Color Grading by Hand

-10. Titles and Graphics
+9. Titles and Graphics

 After you’ve edited your video, added music, and color graded, it’s time to add the graphics.
-While it’s easy to spot great motion graphic work when you see it, good graphics are surprisingly difficult to create yourself.
+While it’s easy to spot superb motion graphic work when you see it, good graphics are surprisingly difficult to create yourself.
 It’s really best to keep things simple.

 Simple Is Better

 Over time, you’ll come to use one font more than others and that’s okay.
-I currently use ‘Lato’ more than any other font, but there have been time in the past where I’ve used Helvetica Nueue, Avenir, or Bebas Nueue for most of my projects.
+I currently use “Lato” more than any other font, but there have been times in the past where I’ve used Helvetica Nueue, Avenir, or Bebas Nueue for most of my projects.

 Learn After Effects

 If you only learn one program this year, go out and learn After Effects.
-Not only will After Effects allow you to create amazing motion graphics and VFX work, it is also a lot of fun to learn.
+Not only will After Effects allow you to create amazing motion graphics and VFX work, it’s also a lot of fun to learn.